Craig Low: Radio

-Low began working at 90.9 SeaFM on the Gold Coast when he was 15 years old as a junior in audio production and was nominated for his first Australian Commercial Radio Award (ACRA).
+Low began working at Sea FM 90.9 on the Gold Coast when he was 15 years old as a junior in audio production and was nominated for his first Australian Commercial Radio Award (ACRA).
 He was put on Mid-Dawns (12 am-5 am) and then shifted to B105 to host Australian Made, a late-night syndicated program (now called Australian First) that plays 100 percent Australian content.
 Within 6 months of moving to Brisbane, Craig filled in for the Hot30 Countdown over the summer period.
 He stayed on to host the show for just under 1 year.
 Ratings success differed from state to state, but it was regularly the number 1 FM show in the 7pm-12am time slot.
 Craig and Austereo parted ways in 2006.

 Low returned to radio in 2009 with a new show, Lowie vs America for Southern Cross Media.
 The show earned him 3 ACRA Nominations in 2010.

-Low is the host of the KIIS 97.3 breakfast show in 2026.
+Low was to be the host of the KIIS 97.3 breakfast show in 2026.
+In December 2025, it was announced that Robin, Kip and Corey Oates would return to KIIS 97.3 Breakfast, and that Low would move to a new National Nights to host Lowie Live on the KIIS Network, from 9PM-12AM.

 Television

 Low has written for several NBC television projects including the clip series The Worst Thing I Ever... for the E!
 Network.
 In 2014, Low made his US TV Debut on Fox's stand-up comedy series Laughs.

 In 2015, Low was cast as a season regular on MTV2's Joking Off.
 Defy Media has also confirmed a development deal with Lowie with a pilot being green-lit under the working title Lowie Sucks for release later this year.

 Low signed on with FOX8 in Australia to host Road to Rock Star.
-The series went around Australia as they hunted for Australia music talent to become hopefuls on the American series titles "Rock Star Supernova".
+The series went around Australia as they hunted for Australia music talent to become hopefuls on the American series titles Rock Star Supernova.
 The band consisted of Tommy Lee (Mötley Crüe), Gilby Clarke (Guns N' Roses) and Jason Newsted (Metallica).

 CD Live, a Saturday night live countdown show hosted by Low and Asha Keurten on FOX8.
 Due to run for 13 episodes, but was expanded to 22.

 Ralph TV, based on the Australia Men's Magazine Ralph and broadcast on the Nine Network on Thursday nights during 2008.
 The TV series was released on DVD along with the magazine.